google-marketing-solutions/gps-sgtm-pantheon/sgtm/apollo/README.md

    (e.g. the related job at the bottom. age group at the left tap
     and the address at the top)
     ![Spreadsheet](docs/img/spreadsheet_ss.png "Spreadsheet")
+* There are [quotas and limitations](https://developers.google.com/sheets/api/limits) for Google Sheets API.

 ### Prepare the environment